Eventual-Inc/Daft/docs/source/user_guide/daft_in_depth/udf.rst

 User-Defined Functions (UDF)
 ============================

-A key piece of functionality in DaFt is the ability to flexibly define custom functions that can run on any data in your dataframe.
-This guide walks you through the different types of UDFs that DaFt allows you to run.
+A key piece of functionality in Daft is the ability to flexibly define custom functions that can run on any data in your dataframe.
+This guide walks you through the different types of UDFs that Daft allows you to run.

 Let's first create a dataframe that will be used as a running example throughout this tutorial!